AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless-journey/model-your-content.md

 ---
-title: How to Model Your Content as AEM Data Models
+title: How to Model Your Content
 description: In this part of the AEM Headless Developer Journey, learn how to model your content for AEM Headless delivery using Data Modeling with Content Fragment Models and Content Fragments.
 ---

-# How to Model Your Content as AEM Data Models {#model-your-content}
+# How to Model Your Content {#model-your-content}

 >[!CAUTION]
 >